Bonds

 How to course correct when you simply can't stay the course

-How to course correct when you simply can't stay the course De-risking during market volatility can be costly.
+How to course correct when you simply can't stay the course May 12, 2025 3:20:36 PM De-risking during market volatility can be costly.
 Here’s how to do it without breaking the bank.
 The best course of action during market volatility is often inaction.
 That’s because selling riskier assets at a loss locks in those losses.
 It foregoes their potential for future growth, and it might also trigger capital gains taxes in the process.
 But if taking some sort of action feels necessary, then modestly reducing your overall risk exposure can be a reasonable alternative.
 Consider dialing down your existing stock allocation by a few percentage points, or lower the costs of recalibrating by using your future deposits instead.
 Either way, the solution may be the same: sprinkling in more bonds.
 Consider bonds to calm your investing nerves When people talk about diversification, equities like international stocks get most of the attention.
 But no less important in the role of managing risk are bonds.
 These are the loans given to governments and companies by investors, and while they're not completely risk-free (no asset is), the relatively-modest interest they tend to pay out can feel like a windfall when stock values are plunging.
 They won’t negate all of the volatility of stocks, but they can help smooth things out and preserve capital.
 This is why all of our recommended allocations include holding at least some bonds.
 One way to de-risk some of your future investing is with one of our portfolios made up of both stocks and bonds (Core, Value Tilt, etc.).
 We’ll recommend a risk level based on your goal, but we make it easy to dial up the bond allocation to your preference.
 Over time, you can slowly finetune things until your collective risk feels right.
 Or you can let us automatically adjust it based on your target date.
 We also offer two portfolios comprised entirely of bonds, each one designed for a different use: The BlackRock Target Income portfolio, designed to help you limit market volatility, preserve wealth, and generate income.
 The Goldman Sachs Tax-Smart Bonds portfolio, designed for high-income individuals seeking a higher after-tax yield compared to a cash account.
-Don’t forget about the role of cash One of the best ways to mitigate your overall financial risk is by shoring up your emergency fund, and preferably in a high-yield cash account like our Cash Reserve.
+Don’t forget about the role of cash One of the best ways to mitigate your overall financial risk is by shoring up your emergency fund, which may include a high-yield cash account like our Cash Reserve.
 Imagine losing your income stream, and how much time you'd want to get back on your feet.
 A good place to start is 3-6 months' worth of your essential expenses, but your right amount is whatever helps you sleep more soundly at night.
+Cash Reserve offered by Betterment LLC and requires a Betterment Securities brokerage account.
+Betterment is not a bank.
+FDIC insurance provided by Program Banks, subject to certain conditions.
+Learn more.
 Steadying the ship during unsteady times As we mentioned up front, right-sizing your risk during downturns isn’t always cheap.
 But there are ways to minimize the costs.
 Lowering your risk profile incrementally is one of them, and stretching out your safety net is another.
 Either way, it’s okay to recalibrate your risk tolerance from time-to-time, and you can do it wisely with Betterment.

 Looking for a specific topic?